aws/aws-lambda-dotnet/Libraries/src/Amazon.Lambda.Annotations/README.md

 # Amazon.Lambda.Annotations

 The Lambda Annotations is a programming model for writing .NET Lambda function.
-At a high level the programming model allows idiomatic .NET coding patterns and uses C# source generator technology to bridge the gap between the Lambda programming model to the more idiomatic programming model.
+At a high level the programming model allows idiomatic .NET coding patterns and uses [C# Source Generators](https://docs.microsoft.com/en-us/dotnet/csharp/roslyn-sdk/source-generators-overview) to bridge the gap between the Lambda programming model to the more idiomatic programming model.

 For example here is a simplistic example of a .NET Lambda function that acts like a calculator plus method using the normal